LivePersonInc/developer-center/pages/Documents/MessagingChannels/MobileAppMessagingSDKforiOS/configure-the-ios-sdk.md

 For more details on the different attributes you are able to customize, refer to [Customizing and Branding](consumer-experience-ios-sdk-attributes.html).

-### Push Notifications
+### Push notifications

 Currently, our default flow for the process of loading the Conversation View Controller (such as registering with several of our internal domains) also registers the consumer to our Push Notification service.
 If this is not desired, you can now opt out of this process by setting the following flag to "false".
 The default is set to "true", and in order for the changes to take effect the consumer must log out of the LPMessagingSDK:

 ```swift
 configuration.enableLpPusherService: Bool = true